1,000+ Opportunities

 If a recipient of the Teaching Fellows of Maryland scholarship is enrolled in a course of study that is determined by the institution to require five years to complete, the recipient may renew the annual award four times.
 The recipient must submit a “Program of Study" appeal, by the deadline, providing documentation of the program of study requirements.
 Eligible Institutions Final 3.

-Current published award information indicates Up to 100% of tuition, mandatory fees, room and board at public universities Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+The current listing shows up to 100% of tuition, mandatory fees, room and board at public universities.
+Verify award ceilings, matching requirements, and allowable costs in the official notice.